brittaGrusdt/QUD-CP/README.md

   the same, as specified in stimuli/01_config.js in variable *IF2_POS_BLOCK_RAMP* (default: never, i.e. positioned completely on platform).

-  3. **independent_xy**
+  4. **independent_xy**
-  x corresponds to the prior probability of the antecedent-block (left block), y to the prior probability of the consequent-block (right block) to fall on its own, i.e.,by the ball on the ramp that is rolling on its own.
-As in if2-trials the width of the base ramp is defined by the prior probability of the consequent-block to fall, and its position is always the same, as specified in stimuli/01_config.js in variable *IND_POS_BLOCK_RAMP* (default: never).
+  x corresponds to the prior probability of the antecedent-block (upper block), y to the prior probability of the consequent-block (lower block) to fall on its own, i.e.,by the position of the block on its platform (antecedent-block) or by the ball on the ramp that is rolling on its own (consequent-block).
+As in if2-trials, the width of the base ramp is defined by the prior probability of the consequent-block to fall, and the position of the consequent-block on that platform is always the same (completely on top of platform), as specified in stimuli/01_config.js in variable *IND_POS_BLOCK_RAMP* (default: never).

-  4. **independent_edge_xy**
+  5. **independent_edge_xy**
   x corresponds to the prior probability of the antecedent-block (left block), y to the prior probability of the consequent-block (right block) to fall on its own.
 Simple situations with two blocks, each on a separate platform.

-  5. **if2_xyz**
-  if2_xy: as if1_xy but with further third block on top right.